threnodygames/nimblesim-docs/_getting-started/demo.md

 ## Summary

-With only these 5 sequences and 2 actions, it was possible to simulate:
+With only these 4 sequences, 2 actions & ~140 lines (including whitespace, using statements and class setup), it was possible to simulate:

 - Random choice
 - Circuit breakers